Department of Education

 BRIDGE THREE: Application for Program Completion

-Candidates are assessed at each bridge with submission of appropriate data: content standards, dispositions, and performance.
+Candidates are assessed at each bridge with submission of an electronic portfolio that includes appropriate data, content and teacher standards, dispositions, and performance.

 Bridge Deadlines for 2015-2016

 Bridge 1 and 2 Application Due Friday January 29th

 Bridge 1 preliminary review of portfolio Friday April 1st

 Bridge 1 FINAL portfolio due Friday April 15th